BolajiAyodeji/bolajiayodeji.com/content/how-to-compile-your-c-code-in-visual-studio-code.md

 ```

 you won't be able to type into the terminal, `Cannot edit in read-only terminal`.
-To fix this, you need to to manually enable read-write.
+To fix this, you need to manually enable read-write.

 * In VsCode, Go to File > Preference > Setting.
 * In the User tab on the left panel, find the extensions section
 * Scroll and find 'Run Code Configuration'
-* Scroll anf find a checkbox `Run in Terminal` (Whether to run code in Integrated Terminal) Check the box.
+* Scroll and find a checkbox `Run in Terminal` (Whether to run code in Integrated Terminal) Check the box.

 > > OR